Coupling Designs for Randomized Experiments with Complex Treatments: Efficiency Theory

 This operator is well-defined for any choice of $i \ne j$ due to exchangeability of $G$.
 Since dispersion $\dispg(\phi)$ is invariant to constant shifts, it is convenient to work with the mean zero subspace $\ltwonot$ in what follows.
 Note that if $\phi \in \ltwonot$, then by tower law $\ef[(U_G \phi)(D)] = 0$, so $U_G$ also maps $\ltwonot$ to itself.
 The coupling operator is self-adjoint and linear on the Hilbert space $\ltwonot$, so it has a real spectrum.
 We additionally require the following condition:

 \begin{assumption}[Discrete Spectrum] There exist eigenspaces $(E_m)_{m \ge 1}$ of $U_G$ such that $\ltwonot = \oplus_{m \ge 1} E_m$. \end{assumption}

-Assumption \ref{assump:direct-sum} holds for any coupling $G \in \transportsym(F)$ if the marginal $F$ is discrete.
+Assumption \ref{assump:direct-sum} holds for any coupling $G \in \transportsym(F)$ if the marginal $F$ has finite support.
 For continuous $F$, Lemma \ref{lem:direct-sum-satisfied} in the appendix shows that it holds for all of the univariate couplings described in Section \ref{subsection:matching-couplings}.
 More generally, by the spectral theorem Assumption \ref{assump:direct-sum} holds whenever the operator $U_G$ is compact.

 A key insight for our analysis is that $\dispg(\phi)$ decomposes orthogonally over the eigenspaces of $U_G$ for any $\phi \in L^2(F)$.